jbakse/site_builder/content/strategy/index.md

 Line 15 and 18
 : A very simple implementation of the [collision response](https://en.wikipedia.org/wiki/Collision_response) tactic.

+Line 10
+: This tactic relies on being run repeatedly in [game loop](http://gameprogrammingpatterns.com/game-loop.html).

+These tactics are all fairly common and they all names.
+Some tactics have several names and other tactics don't have names at all.
+Naming tactics is helpful when communicating with other programmers about your code, but the most important thing is to recognize their essential structures.

-Tactics can range from very simple—using the average of two `random()` calls to center bias the result—to very complex.
-Many of the more complex tactics have earned their own names: linear congruential generators, noise generation, Brownian motion, L-systems, neural nets, turtles, Markov chains, Poisson-disc sampling, particle systems, fractals, meta-balls.
+Tactics can range from very simple—like using the average of two `random()` calls to center bias the result—to complex—linear congruential generators, noise generation, Brownian motion, L-systems, neural nets, turtles, Markov chains, Poisson-disc sampling, particle systems, fractals, meta-balls.
 We've seen some of these already and will explore others in the course of this class.

 This week we'll look at some tactics for a very common problem in procedural generation: arranging points on a square.